nvanlaerebeke/mitto/src/Readme.md

+# ToDo's

-Minimum ToDo's:
+## Minimum

   - Make router a generic class of IRouter<F> where F is the Frame type that implements IFrame This is for defining how the data is represented internally, example when using RabbitMQ vs PassThrough vs ...
     The frame type will be used in the Transmit method, where the parameter is the frame instead of the byte[] Reason for this is that sometimes more information is needed then just the byte[], example for RabbitMQ the Queue to put the data on.

   - IConnection.Disconnected => needs to be EventHandler<IClientConnection> instead of just EventHandler

   - Hide more classes, make them only available from Mitto.xxx, example the factories like ConnectionFactory This is to prevent misuse

   - Router.IClient is used in Messaging, does it need to be an IClient?, does IClient then belong in IRouting?
     Isn't it a IMessaging interface?

  - Create ISubMessage/IUnSubMessage interfaces in Mitto.IMessaging so that PassThrough router can remove the dependency on the Messaging project

-Improvements:
+## Improvements

   - Review, refactor and merge all Requests, ControlRequest, RabittMQRequest, SubscriptionRequest, ...
     Functionallity like the KeepAlive should only be implemented once in the base class